perarulalan15/Horse_health_prediction/README.md

 - Machine Learning Models: We have trained several machine learning models using historical horse health data to make predictions about a horse's health status.
 - Streamlit Web App: The project is deployed as a Streamlit web application, making it easy for users to interact with the model and get predictions.
+- Django Web Application: The model is seamlessly integrated into a Django project, offering a scalable and efficient web application.
 - User-Friendly Interface: The web app provides a user-friendly interface for users to input relevant data and obtain health predictions.

 ## Machine Learning Algorithms